michaeleisel/zld/README.md

 ### Contributing

 The biggest way to contribute to `zld` is to file issues!
 If you encountered any problems, feel free to file an issue, and you can expect a prompt response.
-PRs, as well as issues to discuss potential new directions, are also welcome.

 Special thanks to @dmaclach's [ld64](https://github.com/dmaclach/ld64), which helped with building `ld`.